H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Hessian and estimates

 and, as a consequence,

 for some dimensional constants $C$.

 Indeed, at points $x$ for which $\nabla u(x)\neq 0$, \eqref{hwuighwiu2} follows from the fact that $\J^2$, as defined in \eqref{defAAA}, is larger or equal than half the squared Hilbert-Schmidt norm of the matrix $D^2 u - (D^2u[\nu, \nu])\,\nu\otimes\nu$.
 This is easily seen by writing the symmetric matrix $D^2 u(x)$ in any orthonormal basis having $\nu(x)$ as last (say) basic vector.
+Note that $D^2 u - (D^2u[\nu, \nu])\,\nu\otimes\nu$ contains all the Hessian matrix except for its last column.
+But all the entries in this last column with the exception of $u_{\nu \nu}$ also appear in the last row of $D^2 u - (D^2u[\nu, \nu])\,\nu\otimes\nu$.
 We conclude the validity, almost everywhere, of \eqref{hwuighwiu2} using Stampacchia's result (see for instance~\cite[Theorem~6.19]{LiebLoss}), which ensures that $D^2u=0$ a.e.\ in $\{\nabla u =0\}$.

 Now, to prove \eqref{HessbyLapl}, notice that by \eqref{hwuighwiu2} it suffices to control $|D^2u[\nu, \nu]|$.
 To accomplish this, we simply rely on

 and use again \eqref{hwuighwiu2}.

 Now, choose a nonnegative function $\zeta\in C^\infty_c(B_1)$ with $\zeta\equiv1$ in $B_{3/4}$.
 Then, since $-\Delta u \geq 0$, we have